Spotted redshank

 The spotted redshank (Tringa erythropus) is a wader (shorebird) in the large bird family Scolopacidae.
-The genus name Tringa is the New Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
-The specific erythropus is from Ancient Greek eruthros, "red", and pous, "foot".

 It breeds across northern Scandinavia and the northern Palearctic and migrates south to the Mediterranean, the southern British Isles, France, tropical Africa, and tropical Asia for the winter.
 It is an occasional vagrant to Australia and North America.

 Taxonomy

 The spotted redshank was described by German zoologist Peter Simon Pallas in 1764 and given the binomial name Scolopax erythropus.

 It is a monotypic species, with no recognised subspecies.
 Taxonomically, it forms a close-knit group with several other large Tringa species, with molecular sequencing showing it to be a sister clade to that containing the greater yellowlegs and the common greenshank.
+The genus name Tringa is the Neo-Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
+The specific erythropus is from Ancient Greek eruthros, "red", and pous, "foot".